imigueldiaz/firefox-quick-abstract/README.md

 - `background.js`: Background script for handling API requests and responses
 - `options.html`: Options page for configuring API key, model, and temperature
 - `options.js`: JavaScript for handling options page interactions and storage
-- `options.css`: Stylesheet for the options page
+- `style.css`: Stylesheet for the extension
 - `icons/`: Directory containing the extension icons in various sizes

 ## Dependencies